qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 Individual procedures in this script can be executed in database as needed.

 One of the generated script files is generated as a .txt file.
 This is intended.
-The reason for this is, we want to convert and preserve the logic, so you can re-use/copy-paste code contained in it, but at the same time, master-detail is handled differently in QAFE.
-You can find out more by going to the following link:
+The reason for this is, we want to convert and preserve as much of your logic as possible for your convinience, so you can re-use/copy-paste code contained in it.
+At the same time, master-detail is handled differently in QAFE for which you can find details on in the following link:
 [Master-Detail database script](FormsMasterDetailBlocksToQAFEConversion.md).